Bastardo Wine - A French Delight

-This section presents red beverages from the Crimea region and not only.
-The famous Bastardo wine will decorate the evening and give the dishes a French touch.
+This section presents red beverages from the Crimea region and beyond.
+The famous Bastardo wine will add a French touch to your evening and complement your dishes.
+Service Vi.Wine

-ServiceVi.Winewill help you find the drink of the desired brand, year, compare prices in different stores, make a choice and order the selected.
+will assist you in finding the desired brand, year, compare prices from different stores, make a choice, and order the selected wine.

 The primary production of this wine is in France, where it is called Trousseau.
 The name "Bastardo" is used for wines from Russia and some other countries.
 Other countries that produce Bastardo wine include Portugal, Spain, Italy, Argentina, Australia, and the United States.
 The production is based on high-strength blended wines, including madera.
 In Portugal, this variety is also used to make port.
 Bastardo grapes are very difficult for wine production because the berries are very small and contain a lot of sugars and tannins.
 Therefore, the higher the quality of this wine, the more expensive it is.

 Bastardo wine has a full, dense, fragrant, and rich taste with a bright and rich color, a strong smell of fruit, and notes of rose hips, black currant, cherry, blackberry, mulberry, blueberry, flowers, and chocolate.
 The taste is harmonious and reveals gradually, with hints of spicy notes, slight acidity, and a tone of black pepper.
 The aftertaste is tart with faint mineral and woody notes.
 B. Magarachsky has a taste of cherries and a pronounced spicy flavor, with notes of nutmeg, cinnamon, and cardamom.
 It gives off a smoky note with a slight smell of smoking and may be disclosed by the smell of cherry tree resin.
 The tartness is balanced and is often blended to reduce the sweetness.
 It ages well in the bottle.